-In case if you couldn’t find “Elan Services” in the previous method, follow this steps-
+In case if you couldn’t find “Elan Services” in the previous method, follow these steps-

-1. In Automatic Repair window, click on “Advanced options“.
+1. In Automatic Repair window, then click on “Advanced options“.

-3. In Troubleshoot window, click on “Advanced options“.
+3. In the Troubleshoot window, click on “Advanced options“.

 5. Now, click on “Restart” to restart your computer in safe mode.

-6. Now, you will be shown options of Startup Settings.
+6. Now, you will be shown options for Startup Settings.

 7. Press “4” to ‘Enable Safe Mode‘.

-8. Now, press Ctrl+Shift+Esc together to launch Task Manager window.
+8. Now, press Ctrl+Shift+Esc together to launch the Task Manager window.

-9. In Task Manager window, go to “Services“.
+9. In the Task Manager window, go to “Services“.